spring-projects/spring-boot/docs/howto.md

   `META-INF/spring.factories` and packaging a jar file that the applications all use as a library

-Any `ApplicationContextInitializer` registered programmatically or via `spring.factories` that is also an `ApplicationListener` will be automatically cross registered (and vice versa for listeners that are also initializers).
 The `SpringApplication` sends some special `ApplicationEvents` to the listeners (even some before the context is created), and then registers the listeners for events published by the `ApplicationContext` as well:

-* `SpringApplicationStartEvent` at the start of a run, but before any processing except the registration of listeners and initializers.
+* `ApplicationStartedEvent` at the start of a run, but before any processing except the registration of listeners and initializers.
-* `SpringApplicationEnvironmentAvailableEvent` when the `Environment` to be used in the context is known, but before the context is created.
+* `ApplicationEnvironmentPreparedEvent` when the `Environment` to be used in the context is known, but before the context is created.
-* `SpringApplicationBeforeRefreshEvent` just before the refresh is started, but after bean definitions have been loaded.
+* `ApplicationPreparedEvent` just before the refresh is started, but after bean definitions have been loaded.
-* `SpringApplicationErrorEvent` if there is an exception on startup.
+* `ApplicationFailedEvent` if there is an exception on startup.

 ## Build An Executable Archive with Ant